January 26, 2021

 Your body language can help make patients with embarrassing conditions feel more at ease.

 When patients share information about a medical condition that might be embarrassing, make sure you don’t look surprised, or make any gestures that would signal that you’re uncomfortable.
-Instead, work on active listening by nodding your head, maintaining eye contact and smiling while reassuring the patient that you can help.
+Instead, work on nodding your head, maintaining eye contact, and smiling while reassuring the patient that you can help.